fegonzalez7/rob_unal_clase4/README.md

 I have a new request: Create questions in [ROS Answers](https://answers.ros.org/users/67666/fegonzalez/) and in [stack overflow](https://stackoverflow.com/users/10837057/fegonzalez), send me the links, I will answer them.
 I need reputation.

-**P.D:** No animals were hurt making this repo, but a Phanthom X was defeated.....:skull: :robot:
+**P.D:** No animals were hurt making this repo, but a Phantom X was defeated.....:skull: :robot: